If you are thinking about creating and launching a product or have started working as an affiliate, it is crucial to know who your customers are.

 And this section was made just for you.
 You can definitely create your own customer avatar, even if you don’t have customers yet.
 That way, you’ll be able to start a business with a focus on your consumers and what they need.

 To better understand what your potential customers need and what their unresolved pains are, you need to talk to them.

 So, instead of presenting your product right away, how about interacting with potential customers first?

 A simple way to start this can be by searching for discussion forums and online groups that are related to your product’s niche.

 Facebook is a great social media for that.
 There, you will find groups focused on several specific niches.
 Take advantage of these groups to interact and analyze the profile of the people who are there, so you can define who your persona would be.

-Other social media like Twitter and Instagram can also prove useful sources of information and seeing first-hand how people in your niche act and react.
+Other social media like Twitter and Instagram can also prove useful sources of information and see first-hand how people in your niche act and react.

-Another useful social media can be Reddit, which can provide very specific forums for different interests and topics.
+Another useful social media can is Reddit, which can provide very specific forums for different interests and topics.

 You can also search for events related to the product or niche you’re serving, and interact with people face-to-face.